LogtalkDotOrg/notebooks/README.md

 ## Switching between backends

 1. Add a code cell at the top of a notebook.
-2. Type `gnu.` to switch to GNU Prolog, `swi.` to switch to SWI-Prolog (but this is the default backend), or `trealla.` to switch to Trealla Prolog.
+2. Type `eclipse` to switch to ECLiPSe, `gnu.` to switch to GNU Prolog, `swi.` to switch to SWI-Prolog (but this is the default backend), or `trealla.` to switch to Trealla Prolog.
 3. Select the cell and execute it (by typing, by default, Shift-Enter).

 ## Contributions